-- if people have 'free will' should they be responsible for their actions?
-How does this impact on the law? - are 'free will' and determinism incompatible?
-Discuss in relation to the position of at least two philosophers - apply the themes of 'free will' to a range of everyday situations - define and explain hard determinism and soft determinism.
-Discuss in relation to creating arguments in standard form or different epistemic approaches - define and explain the position of Libertarianism - examine the implications of different views on free will if the primary purpose of punishment is retribution.
+- If people have 'free will' should they be responsible for their actions?
+How does this impact on the law? - Are 'free will' and determinism incompatible?
+Discuss in relation to the position of at least two philosophers apply the themes of 'free will' to a range of everyday situations - Define and explain hard determinism and soft determinism.
+Discuss in relation to creating arguments in standard form or different epistemic approaches - Define and explain the position of Libertarianism. - Examine the implications of different views on free will if the primary purpose of punishment is retribution.
 What if the primary purpose is deterrence or rehabilitation?

-In completing Unit 3, learners will gain knowledge and understanding of:
+In completing Unit 3, learners will gain knowledge and understanding of

-- · the contested definitions of 'free will' - the responses of philosophers and thinkers to the question of 'free will' - the argument that determinism is compatible with free will and impacted by causality - the nature of Indeterminism, Hard Determinism and Soft Determinism - the main philosophical positions including the compatibilism and incompatibilism theses - the issue of punishment/moral responsibility and the effectiveness of determinism as a legal defence - the contribution of philosophical debate to contemporary issues of law - explanation and evaluation of philosophers' positions for Libertarianism, Determinism, and Compatibilism.
+• Contested definitions of 'free will'

+- Responses of philosophers and thinkers to the question of 'free will' - An argument that determinism is compatible with free will - The definition and key features of indeterminism, hard determinism and soft determinism - The main philosophical positions of the compatibilism and incompatibilism theses - The issue of punishment/moral responsibility and the effectiveness of determinism as a legal defence - The contribution of philosophical debate to contemporary issues of law - Explanation and evaluation of philosophers' arguments for libertarianism, determinism, and compatibilism.